College Sport

 Support throughout the college journey

 Providing support and being someone you can call for advice has always been a big priority for us here at NSSA.
 We’ve been there and know what considerations you go through as a student athlete.
-These considerations often require someone who knows the system inside out.
+These considerations often require a person who knows the system inside out.

-A large part of our daily life is therefore spent in dialog with current clients who are in the US.
+A large part of our daily work is therefore spent on dialog with current clients who are in the US.

-The goal has always been to collect relationships; not clients.
+The goal has always been to build relationships; not clients.

 Networking, college transfers and the professional dream